Vishnu-Varthan1/dsa/README.md

 * 📚 Covers important DSA topics step by step
 * 🧩 Implementations in **C++**
-* 📝 Code is simple and beginner-friendly
+* 📝 Beginner-friendly code with comments
 * 🔄 Continuous updates with new problems and solutions

 ---